squidfunk/mkdocs-material/docs/blog/posts/sunsetting-gitter.md

    retrieve past messages, resulting in lost insights and repeated conversations.

 1. __User interface__ –
-   After the acquisition by [Matrix], the user interface of Gitter has experienced a severe decline, becoming more complicated, less intuitive and user-friendly.
+   After the acquisition by [Element], the user interface of Gitter has experienced a severe decline, becoming more complicated, less intuitive and user-friendly.